dillonchewwx/coursera-ddp-project1/README.md

-# coursera-ddp-project1
-Coursera - Developing Data Products
+# Coursera - Developing Data Products Project 1

+In this assignment, you wil have to create a web page using R Markdown that features a map created with Leaflet.

+Host your webpage on either GitHub Pages, RPubs, or NeoCities.

+Your webpage must contain the date that you created the document, and it must contain a map created with Leaflet.
+We would love to see you show off your creativity!